hanadunc/hannahduncan-portfolio/README.md

 Hi!
 I'm Hannah — an Associate Art Producer who loves working with teams to bring beautiful, meaningful game experiences to life.
 I blend creativity with project management, and I’m especially drawn to **pastel aesthetics**, **collaboration**, and **empowering teams**!

+Starting my journey at TRU LUV Inc., where I worked on the #SelfCare app, and continuing at Muus Collective on BELLEMINT Fashion Stylist, I’ve gained invaluable experience and built expertise — all while surrounded by amazing colleagues and mentors who’ve shaped my path in the games industry.

+I bring a creative, fun, and whimsical energy to my work, balanced by determination and a drive to get things done.
+I thrive in collaborative teams, where everyone supports each other and shares a vision of delivering memorable games to players.

+I believe that the best games are made when everyone — artists, designers, producers, and engineers — feels invested, heard, and motivated to create something bigger than themselves.
+That’s the kind of team I’m proud to be part of.

+Let’s build something players will love!

 <p align="center">
   <img src="https://raw.githubusercontent.com/hanadunc/hannahduncan-portfolio/main/cuteimage2.png" alt="Cute pastel banner" width="45%" />
   </p>